Why Impact Investing Matters: A Primer

 Impact investors fund organizations that positively affect society.
 They might invest in companies that install solar panels, develop affordable housing, or provide health screening, for example.

 So far, most impact investors have been institutional investors (e.g. foundations, pension funds, and investment management companies).
-But the landscape is changing, with individual investors increasingly interested and able to access dedicated mutual funds
+But the landscape is changing, with individual investors increasingly interested and able to access dedicated mutual funds or community bonds.

 Some impact investors are impact-first; they are willing to accept a lower financial return (compared to a conventional financial product) for a greater impact.
 For finance-first impact investors, the return on investment is higher priority.